U.S. Supreme Court lets states bar insanity defense

 The U.S. Supreme Court on Monday limited the rights of criminal defendants, declaring that states can bar them from using the so-called insanity defense in a ruling involving a Kansas man sentenced to death for killing four members of his family.

 The justices ruled 6-3 that a 1995 Kansas law eliminating the insanity defense - which bars holding criminally responsible mentally impaired defendants who do not know right from wrong - did not violate the U.S. Constitution.
-The justices affirmed a 2018 decision by the Kansas Supreme Court upholding the conviction of the man convicted in the case, James Kraig Kahler.
+The justices affirmed a 2018 decision by the Kansas Supreme Court upholding the conviction of the man at the center of the case, James Kraig Kahler.

 Under the Kansas law, defendants cannot argue they were insane and unable to make a moral judgment as an excuse to criminal liability.
 But the law allowed defendants to argue that, due to mental defect, they did not intend to commit the crime.

-In a ruling authored by liberal Justice Elena Kagan, the court rejected the argument that the due process clause of the Constitution requires the acquittal of any defendant who is unable to tell right from wrong.
+In a ruling authored by liberal Justice Elena Kagan, the court rejected the argument that the Constitution’s guarantee of due process requires the acquittal of any defendant who is unable to tell right from wrong.

 “Contrary to Kahler’s view, Kansas takes account of mental health at both trial and sentencing.
 It has just not adopted the particular insanity defense Kahler would like.
 That choice is for Kansas to make,” Kagan wrote.